JRestom/ImageClassification-With-DL/README.md

 # ImageClassification-With-DL
-Using different techniques to create Deep Learning classifier
+Using different techniques to create a Deep Learning classifier